-Any violation of the Anti-Bribery Conduct will be taken seriously and will lead to the imposition of appropriate disciplinary measures, up to and including termination of employment/consulting arrangements.
+Violations of the Anti-Bribery and Anti-Corruption Policy will be taken seriously and may result in disciplinary measures, including termination of employment or consulting arrangements.

-All known or suspected violations of the Anti-Bribery Conduct should be reported either directly to the Ethics Officer or as otherwise permitted under the Company's internal reporting procedures.
-As set out in the Code of Conduct the Company will not allow any harassment, retaliation or any type of discrimination against a director, officer, employee or contractor who acts in good faith in reporting any violation.
-The Anti-Bribery Policy will be reviewed by the Board on an annual basis and it is posted on the Company's website at www.westvaultmining.com under Corporate Responsibility.
+Any known or suspected violations should be reported directly to the Ethics Officer or through the Company's internal reporting procedures.
+In accordance with the Code of Conduct, the Company prohibits harassment, retaliation, or discrimination against any director, officer, employee, or contractor who reports a violation in good faith.

+The Anti-Bribery and Anti-Corruption Policy is reviewed annually by the Board and is available on the Company's website at www.westvaultmining.com under the Corporate Responsibility section.